 PCB Materials & Manufacturing

 The class begins with a thorough treatment of how laminates are manufactured as well as those that are readily available at most fabricators around the world.
-Included in this section is measured loss tangent, dielectric constant and potential for weave induced skew, all information vital to success with the signal speeds in most products being currently designed.
+Included in this section is measured loss tangent, dielectric constant and potential for weave induced skew, all information vital to success with the signal speeds in products currently under design.